Indonesia Expat

 Indonesia has vowed to ban Bitcoin and all forms of cryptocurrency, which it views as a threat to the rupiah, as the legal tender in the country.

-“We are also preventing the potential for arbitration, unhealthy business practices, and the control of businesses by parties untouchable by laws in Indonesia that could who could damage the structure of industries here,” said Bank Indonesia governor Agus Martowardojo, as quoted by Pikiran Rakyat.
+“We are also preventing the potential for arbitration, unhealthy business practices, and the control of businesses by parties untouchable by laws in Indonesia that could damage the structure of industries here,” said Bank Indonesia governor Agus Martowardojo, as quoted by Pikiran Rakyat.

 However, the central bank feels it is important to stop the use of bitcoin and cryptocurrency in the country, not only as a measure to protect the rupiah, but also to maintain a level playing field and even prevent an undetected flow of money that lead to criminal activities, such as money laundering and terrorism.